GearWrench Unleashes Pitbull Pliers on the Trades

 PitBull Diagonal Pliers

 Gearwrench designed the PitBull Diagonal Pliers with a 20º angle for flush cutting and a reaming head for deburring pipes.
-A pinch-stop design prevents you from giving yourself blood blisters every time you pinch yourself in the handles.
+A clever pinch-stop design prevents you from giving yourself blood blisters from pinching yourself in the handles.

 What We Think